pmem/pmdk/doc/pmempool/pmempool-feature.1.md

 # COMPATIBILITY #

 Poolsets with features not defined in this document (e.g. enabled by the newer software version) are not supported.
+An example is **CKSUM_INVAL** feature which is available for all pools created with checksum invalidation feature, but it is not possible to enable/disable or query such flag.

 # DISCLAIMER #